Pin Point Consulting logo

 When fear stifles dialogue

-The starting point for this project was a community of around 2,500 people suffering from severe tensions due to geopolitical developments and differing lifestyles .
-Many felt insecure in an increasingly noisy world and retreated into defending their own positions, as insecurity often turns rigidity .
+The starting point for this project was a community of around 2,500 people suffering from severe tensions due to geopolitical developments and differing lifestyles.
+Many felt insecure in an increasingly noisy world and retreated into defending their own positions, as insecurity often rigidity turns.

 Together with the community leaders, we developed an evening where 80 participants – despite their skepticism or anger – came together to listen to each other and ask questions.